 A Mathematical Mystery Tour has been used by thousands of students and has inspired adults to greater appreciation of the secret number language of nature.
-It is multidisciplinary, visual, and hands-on, but requires deep math thinking.
-The activities are reproducible and are accompanied with teacher pages that give answers, notes, and activity extensions.
+It is multidisciplinary, visual, and hands-on, practicing skills while also requiring deep math thinking.
+The activities are reproducible and each is accompanied with informational teacher pages giving answers, historical notes, teacher suggestions, and activity extensions.

 Table of Contents